DataBassGit/AgentForge/README.md

 ## Usage

-Each bot or architecture you create should contain an `.agentforge` folder that holds its configuration files.
+Each bot or architecture you create should contain an `.agentforge` folder that holds its [Persona](docs/Persona/) folder along with other configuration files.

-**Important**: Before running any bot, make sure the `.agentforge` folder's configuration files, including `default.json`, have the correct LLM settings.
+**Important**: Before running any bot, we need to make sure that the configuration files have the correct LLM settings.
 If you've selected an OpenAI model, for example, the system will look for the corresponding API key in your environment variables.
 This applies not only to the default settings but also to individual [SubAgents](docs/Agents/SubAgents/), as they can override these settings and call different models if needed.

 ### For Custom Agents

-To get started with custom agents, navigate to `Examples/CustomAgents/.agentforge/`.
-Inside, you'll find several configuration files, including the `default.json` file where which currently represents the persona configuration.
+To get started with custom agents, navigate to `Examples/CustomAgents/`.
+Inside, you'll find the `.agentforge/` folder with its configuration files as well as an `Agent` folder which contains an example of a custom [SubAgent](docs/Agents/SubAgents/).
 To know more about how to use and create your own agents, check out the [Agents Page](/docs/Agents/AgentSuperClass.md).

 ### For SalienceBot Example

-If you've installed our Salience example, head over to `Examples/SalienceBot/.agentforge/` to find its `default.json` and other configuration files.
+If you've installed our Salience example, head over to `Examples/SalienceBot/.agentforge/` to find its configuration files.

 To run the SalienceBot demo, go to `Examples/SalienceBot/` in your console and run: